xquery-mode/oook-selector/README.md

 ## Set up leiningen project

-Start cider repl in a leiningen project.
+In order to use Oook selector, you have to start cider repl in a leiningen project.
 The Uruk library must be pinned in the project.clj in the dependencies section.

 You can use just a stub project that acts as a gateway like:
 ```
+cd ~/src

 lein new app uruk-gw

 cat > uruk-gw/project.clj <<__EOL__